r-brown1/Blocker-Solutions/README.md

 ## Training Weeks and Blocker Categories

 Each week will be focused on different topics.
-Blockers are categorized and mapped to the [learning targets](https://github.com/Data-Cohort-2025/class-notes/tree/main/learning%20targets) to make them easier to locate.
+Blockers are categorized and mapped to the <a href="https://github.com/Data-Cohort-2025/class-notes/tree/main/learning%20targets" target="_blank">learning targets</a> to make them easier to locate.
 Below is a general outline of the topics as currently outlined:

 - **Week 1**: [Environment Setup & Fundamentals (UNIX, Python, Git)](https://github.com/r-brown1/Week-1)
 - **Week 2**: [PART 1 - Python Data Structures | NumPy & Pandas | Data Cleaning | UNIX Shell Scripting](https://github.com/r-brown1/Week-2)